Each design project is unique, but the process of design here at moss follows a well defined path.

 Design Miscellany

 Each project requires its own suite of communication tools to find the best design solution.
 We sometimes need to branch out into other media to properly convey a design, below is a flip book made to show how several different versions of an addition would encroach on the the back yard space in the Carmen Avenue house.
-We’ve also used small models, three dimensional computer renderings.
+We’ve also used small models and three-dimensional computer renderings.

 Moving forward from Schematic Design